Updated 11 June 22

 The Maldives re-opened to international and domestic travel on the 15th July 2020

-Every person from every country is eligible to enter as long as these criteria are followed..
+Every person from every country is eligible to enter as long as these criteria are met..

-Tourists will have to complete a health declaration form.
+Visitors will also have to complete a health declaration form before their arrival.

 All visitors to the Maldives are encouraged to install the contact tracing application ‘Trace Ekee’ upon or before arrival into the country.

-To leave the Maldives there are no requirements but each guest should refer to their particular destination country's entry policy from the Maldives and information from their government, embassy, and related authority's website or IATA Travel Center.
+To leave the Maldives there are no requirements but each guest should refer to their particular destination country's entry policy from the Maldives and information from their government, embassy, and related authority's website.

 Please note that you must have over 6 months left on your passport on the day of entering the country.